101 – McMaster University

-Each student granted admission to McMaster must be proficient in the use of the English language.
-You are required to present an acceptable score on one of the English-language proficiency tests recognized by McMaster University.
+Each student that we grant admission to must be proficient in the use of the English language.
+You must present an acceptable score on 1 of the English-language proficiency tests that we recognize.
 See our English-language requirements website for acceptable score requirements.

 If you have completed a minimum of 4 years of full-time academic studies (non-ESL) in an accredited educational institution in Canada (or other English-speaking country) immediately prior to application, or have resided in an English-speaking country for 4 years immediately prior to application, you may be exempt from this requirement.
-However, exemption is not automatic and McMaster may require a test of proficiency from any applicant at any time.
+However, exemption is not automatic, and we may require a test of proficiency from any applicant at any time.

-McMaster University may, at its sole discretion, challenge any test score it deems as either suspicious or inaccurate and may require you to take another test of the university’s choosing for English-language proficiency.
+We may, at our sole discretion, challenge any test score we deem as either suspicious or inaccurate and may require you to take another test of our choosing for English-language proficiency.

 Mandatory Supplementary Applications

 The following limited enrollment, by-selection programs have mandatory supplementary applications, which are a critical component of the selection process.
 Although the deadline dates listed in this application guide were correct at the time of publishing, you should confirm specific deadlines for supplementary applications.

 Arts & Science (Honours)

-The Arts & Science program at McMaster is a special interdisciplinary program with a limited enrollment of 70 students in Level I. A minimum average of 88% is normally required to be considered for this program.
-The mandatory supplementary application must be submitted by the specified deadline.
+This is a special interdisciplinary program with a limited enrollment of 70 students in Level I. We normally require a minimum average of 88% for consideration for this program.
+You must submit the Arts & Science (Honours) mandatory supplementary application by the specified deadline.

 B.Com.
 Integrated Business & Humanities (IBH)

 Bachelor of Engineering and Bachelor of Engineering (Co-op)

 Enrollment in Level I Engineering is limited and by selection.
-A minimum average in the high 80s is required to be considered for this program.
-A mandatory supplementary application must be submitted prior to the specified deadline.
+We require a minimum average in the high 80s for consideration for this program.
+You must submit a mandatory supplementary application prior to the specified deadline and time (ET).

 Integrated Biomedical Engineering & Health Sciences (iBioMed) and Integrated Biomedical Engineering & Health Sciences (iBioMed Co-op)

 Bachelor of Health Sciences (Honours)